 Frequently asked questions

-Yes, there are home insurance companies that do not use credit scores.
+Yes, there are home insurance companies that do not use credit scores as a rating factor.
 Universal Property & Casualty is one example.
 You may need to do a bit of research in your specific state, if your state allows the use of credit in home insurance rating, to find a no-credit-check insurer.
 If you can’t find one, you might still want to get quotes from several companies, even if your credit impacts your premium.
-Those companies might still have ways to lower your premium, like discounts.
+Those companies might still offer ways to lower your premium, like discounts.

-No, getting insurance quotes and applying for policies should not affect your credit score.
-Insurance companies use soft pulls when they use your credit to calculate your credit-based insurance score.
-Soft pulls review your information but should not affect your credit report.
+No, getting insurance quotes and applying for coverage does not typically affect your credit score.
+Most insurance companies use soft pulls when using your credit to calculate your credit-based insurance score.
+Soft pulls allow these companies to review your information but do not affect your credit report.
 Hard pulls do have an impact on your credit score.

 - Coverage A, Dwelling: $250,000

 The homeowners also have a $1,000 deductible and a separate wind and hail deductible (if required).